ans-group/docs.ukfast.co.uk/source/fastdrive/distributiongroups.md

 Distribution groups can be created in order to share files and folders with a certain group of people quickly.
 Instead of assigning individual users to a folder, a distribution group can be used instead.

-Admin users can create distribution groups and if they’re assigned the __Create shared distribution groups__ permission, normal employee users can do so too.
+Admin users can create distribution groups and if they’re assigned the __Create shared distribution groups__ permission, standard employee users can do so too.

 To create a distribution group, navigate to the __People__ tab and find __Distribution Groups__.